 There are two problems with this.
 First, to many of us, that growth isn’t real.
 We don’t feel its benefits.
 We are just told that GDP is larger today than it was yesterday.
 In the same way that profits from stock-trading aren’t real until the stock has been sold, the profits of economic growth aren’t real until they make our lives better.
 The benefits of economic growth are not distributed equitably.
 If economic growth really does trickle down to those who need it most, then how come food bank usage in the UK has increased every year since the 2008 financial crash?
 The addiction to growth distracts policymakers from what is actually important for human wellbeing: access to nature, time to destress, time to socialize.

-Matthew McConaughey’s deranged character in The Wolf of Wall Street sums up the role of the stock-broker: “Keep the client on the Ferris wheel, and it goes, the park is open twenty-four-seven, three-six-five.
-Every decade, every Goddamn century.”
+Matthew McConaughey’s deranged character in The Wolf of Wall Street sums up the role of the stock-broker: “Keep the client on the Ferris wheel, and it goes, the park is open 24/7, 365.
+Every decade, every goddamn century.”

 Our growth-obsessed governments are stuck on the Ferris wheel, pursuing a fantasy goal that remains forever just out of reach.
 Until we learn to be content with enough, we’ll keep spinning around on a crazy ride to nowhere.

 The second problem with running an economy like a stock trader is that sometimes you lose.
 At its simplest, the loss can be purely economic, just as the loss can be purely financial for the stock trader.
 Other losses are not so measurable.
 Growth stunts our environment, but in ways that take years to assess and are easily ignored.
 Impacts of growth on health and wellbeing also go unmeasured.
 Instead of measuring such costs, our governments act like short-sellers, risking all for a gain that means nothing when it is used to serve the Ferris wheel of growth and not citizens.

 Grassroots Campaigns for Economic Change